Danny Ray, valet, emcee and ‘cape man’ for singer James Brown, dies at 85

 The cape routine began innocently enough, with Mr. Ray draping a towel over Brown’s shoulders after a sizzling performance.
 With the applause building, Brown threw off the towel and returned to the stage.

-Later, Mr. Ray quietly edged onstage carrying a full-sized cape, usually made of velvet or satin and embroidered with Brown’s name or “Godfather of Soul.”
+Later, Mr. Ray quietly edged onstage carrying a full-size cape, usually made of velvet or satin and embroidered with Brown’s name or “Godfather of Soul.”
 It became a part of every performance, with Mr. Ray matching the cape to Brown’s outfit.

 “He would tell me the color of the suits, the color of the capes, only a little before the shows,” Mr. Ray told Smith in “The One.”
 “I kept them safe with me and never let them out of my sight, because I knew what they represented.”